jasonraimondi/jasonraimondi.com/content/posts/030_authenticating-nextjs-part-3.md

 {{< image/pop src="https://s3.us-west-1.wasabisys.com/webcdn/posts/2019/08/show-echo-server-logs-with-frontend-api-call.gif" alt="Shows the echo server logs along side the Next.js application navigation" >}}

-Our REST API from part 1 needs to be running in order to get a successful response.
+Our REST API [from previously]({{< relref "/posts/028_authenticating-nextjs-part-1.md" >}}) needs to be running in order to get a successful response.
 Neither the index page nor the server's unrestricted endpoint require authorization, so anyone should be able to visit the page successfully, including search engine bots.

 ## See the api response in the page rendered "View Source"